alexeygrigorev/mlbookcamp-page/article/numpy.md

-1. The starting number - in our case, we want to start from 0
+1. The starting number &ndash; in our case, we want to start from 0
-2. The last number - we want to finish with 1
+2. The last number &ndash; we want to finish with 1
-3. The length of the resulting array - in our case, we want 11 numbers in the array.
+3. The length of the resulting array &ndash; in our case, we want 11 numbers in the array.

 This code produces 11 numbers from 0 till 1: